pythonanywhere/help_pages/articles/RequestingAllowlistAdditions.md

 ## Why do we have an allowlist?

-Our allowlist is in place to prevent malicious users from using *free* accounts to hack into and generally spam other websites anonymously.
+Our allowlist is in place to prevent malicious actors from using *free* accounts to hack into and generally spam other websites anonymously.

 It does not apply to paid accounts, as we can link them to real people via the